jimmychou0704/Pokemon/README.md

 computer generate the missing part.
 The following are some figures I picked randomly.
 From left to right are

-orginal image -> covered 50% -> generative image respectively.
+orginal image -> covered 50% -> generated image.